UPDATE: ASCVD risk factor critique

 -- multiple risk factors:

 -- observational studies for hypertension and smoking (those are the ones I have seen) have found that those people with multiple medical risk factors have more than additive cardiovascular risk.
-These studies have both found that the patient’s attributable cardiovascular risk from hypertension or smoking is twice as high with an additional risk factor, and four times as high with 2 other risk factors (ie, the risk conferred by one risk factor seems to have a geometric increase in the final cardiovascular risk if another risk factor is present and not simply an additive one)
+These studies have both found that the patient’s attributable cardiovascular risk from hypertension or smoking alone is twice as high with an additional risk factor, and four times as high with 2 other risk factors (ie, the risk conferred by one risk factor seems to have a geometric increase in the final cardiovascular risk if another risk factor is present and not simply an additive one)

 -- QRISK3 risk calculator: